Frequently Asked Questions

 Agon, named after the Greek god of competition, is an online tool used by our Local Programs to register for competitive events.
 They are also able to login and view the information in real time about their athletes, coaches, volunteers and net funds.

-Please refer to the Local Program Technology User Guide for click-by-click instruction to navigate through Agon.
+Click the buttons below to access Agon and the Agon User Guide (a click-by-click instruction to navigate through Agon).

 If an athlete, volunteer or spectator is injured during any Special Olympics activity, you must complete a First Report of Accident & Incident and return it to the SONH office as soon possible after the incident.

 We recommend each Local Program has printed out copies of the form on hand at all practices and events in case an accident or incident occurs.
-The person filling out the form must notify their Local Program Coordinator of the incident and notify Mary Conroy or Chelsea Gill.
+The person filling out the form must notify their Local Program Coordinator of the incident and notify Mary Conroy or Shelby Cote.

 All funds raised in the name of Special Olympics are the legal responsibility of Special Olympics New Hampshire and its Board of Directors.
 SONH allows Local Programs to raise and use funds for designated pre-approved expenses.